TAK-NZ/TAK-NZ.github.io/pages/about.md

 ## Connecting New Zealand's Emergency Responders

-TAK.NZ provides real-time situational awareness for New Zealand's emergency services, enabling seamless coordination between Police, Fire and Emergency New Zealand, St John, and other first responder organisations.
+TAK.NZ (Team Awareness Kit for New Zealand) provides real-time situational awareness for New Zealand's emergency services, enabling seamless coordination between Police, Fire and Emergency New Zealand, St John, and other first responder organisations.

 ### Built for New Zealand's Unique Challenges